Commercial Vehicle Insurance For All Types Business

-PRO TIP: If your vehicle is owned by the business, make sure the name of the business appears on the policy as the “principal insured” rather than your name.
-This will give your personal assets additional protection if a claim is filed against against the vehicle.
+If you vehicle is owned by the business, make sure the name of the business appears on the policy as the "principal insured" rather than your name.
+This will give your personal assets additional protection if a claim is filled against the vehicle.

 Commercial Auto Insurance For Contractors

 Contractors and construction professionals rely on their vehicles for their livelihood.
 If you are a smaller contractor that just has one van used for business and pleasure or a large contractor with a fleet of vehicles you need to have Commercial Auto Insurance.
 This will give you the peace of mind that the assets you worked so hard to get are protected from loss.